webrecorder/browsertrix/README.md

 Note: When deployed in Kubernetes, failed crawls are automatically retried.
 Scheduling is handled via Kubernetes Cronjobs, and crawl jobs are run in the `crawlers` namespace.

+## Status

 Browsertrix Cloud is currently in pre-alpha stages and not ready for production.
+This is an ambitious project and there's a lot to be done!

+If you would like to help in a particular way, please open an issue or reach out to us in other ways.

+## License

+Browsertrix Cloud is made available under the AGPLv3 License.

+If you would like to use it under a different license or have a question, please reach out as that may be a possibility.